matthew-tfs/mjcb.io/content/guides.md

 ## LaTeX with VS Code ##

 I started a few projects in late 2019 that heavily utilized LaTeX, and it had been many years since I had used it.
-I ended up utilizing VS Code with several plugins in order to create a very versatile LaTeX environment.
-Here are links to all of the posts that I have written about using Visual Studio Code with LaTeX:
+I ended up utilizing VS Code with several plugins to create a very versatile LaTeX environment.
+Here are links to all the posts that I have written about using Visual Studio Code with LaTeX:

 * [Visual Studio Code with LaTeX](/blog/2020/01/23/visual-studio-code-with-latex/)
 * [Visual Studio Code with LaTeX – Follow-up](/blog/2020/07/20/visual-studio-code-with-latex-follow-up/)